Always check trail conditions and the weather!

 Protect Yourself: Best way to protect disease is to prevent tick bites.

-Ticks and Lyme Disease Fact Sheets and Educational Resources, including a pocket-sized card for quick ID of ticks and tips for repelling and removing them
+Ticks and Lyme Disease Fact Sheets and Educational Resources, including "Be Tick Smart" materials.

 The Vermont Department of Health warns residents to be vigilant against the rise of the deer tick population.
 Deer ticks are carriers of Lyme disease.
 The following is a list of precautions to take when heading outdoors: